-It is anticipated that during the life of this agreement the The company will has implemented the use of electronic visit verification (EVV), either through State or Federal regulation or of its own desire.
-The implementation of EVV or other electronic system would beis an alternative to the use of timesheets, travel/mileage documentation and other employee paper documentation.
-The parties will negotiate over implementation of this technology, including any portions of the agreement affected and the economic interests of employees that are implicated by implementation.
-The Employer agrees to notify the Union no less than ninety (90) days before the Employer's desired implementation date to bargain with the Union over implementation prior to implementation.
-The company agrees to seek input from the Union in the planning of training efforts and policy/procedure changes required by the use of this technology prior to implementing this program.
+The company has implemented the use of electronic visit verification (EVV), either through State or Federal regulation or of its own desire.
+The implementation of EVV or other electronic system is an alternative to the use of timesheets, travel/mileage documentation and other employee paper documentation.
 Further, the parties agree to meet and review its impact and identify areas needing improvement after implementation.